Tutorial: How to Install a Valid Web SSL Certificate in Access Server

 Ensure these files are formatted with an Apache-compatible format, also called X509/Base64 or PEM/CER format.
 If the files are .p12 or .pfx format, those formats are suitable for Windows platforms but not for the Linux Access Server product.
 You can convert the certificates to the required format using a utility such as the DigiCert Certificate Utility.

 The private key must be the same one you created and used to create the CSR.
 You cannot use any other private key with the signed certificate.
 They are inextricably linked.
-If you have made the mistake of losing the original private key, your signed certificate is useless, and you must start over.
+If you have lost the original private key, your signed certificate is useless, and you must start over.

 Tip